openfisca/openfisca-ops/README.md

 This repository contains scripts and config files for deploying OpenFisca on a server.

-Nothing secret must be commited to this repository.
+No secret must be committed to this repository.

 ## Install the OpenFisca Web API on a virtual machine for development purposes